kalynnka/arcanum/README.md

-# Protocollum
+# arcanum

-**Protocollum** is a Python library designed to seamlessly bind Pydantic schemas with various datasources, eliminating the need to manually create templates, factories, and utilities repeatedly.
+**arcanum** is a Python library designed to seamlessly bind Pydantic schemas with various datasources, eliminating the need to manually create templates, factories, and utilities repeatedly.
 It provides a unified interface for working with different data backends while maintaining type safety and validation through Pydantic.

 ## 🎯 Purpose

-Modern applications often require integration with multiple data sources (databases, APIs, file systems, etc.), and developers frequently find themselves writing similar boilerplate code for each integration.
-Protocollum addresses this by:
+Modern applications often require integration with multiple data sources (databases, APIs, file systems, etc.), and developers frequently find themselves writing similar boilerplate code for each integration. arcanum addresses this by:

 - **Automatic Schema Binding**: Automatically generates database models, API clients, and data access patterns from Pydantic schemas
 - **Type Safety**: Leverages Pydantic's validation and type hints for runtime safety